 If you don’t live too far away, make this easy on yourself and find an apartment first.
 The move is so much simpler when you actually have a confirmed place to go.
 Obviously, this is not always possible.

 People complain that there are no apartments in NYC.
 There are plenty of apartments!
 They just go very quickly.
 So, when you go apartment shopping be prepared to close on one.
 Have money with you for a deposit.
 If you hesitate, so you can think about a place, it will be gone before you blink.

 Be prepared to pay a broker’s fee, in addition to a deposit, especially if you want a really good place.
 It is possible to find a place without shelling out for a broker, but takes diligent searching and leveraging connections you may already have in NYC.

-There are some ways to avoid the broker’s fee and this breakdown can help you get started.
 Learning how to move to NYC is a crash course in the economics of reality.
 Negotiation is your friend.
 Get good at it.

 Hire Local Movers

 Regardless where you find a place there is very little chance you will have an actual parking lot.
 The vast majority of apartments in NYC are lofts above businesses on the street with no designated parking.
 The closest parking spot you find will probably be a couple blocks away.
 You won’t want to leave your truck unattended between every load and you certainly won’t want to carry heavy furniture that far.
 When you hire a reputable moving company, the little details are handled, so you can enjoy the moving process.